matheusdoedev/digital-garden/Computer-Science/Topics/Algorithms/01-mathematical-background.md

 ## Asymptotic Notation

-- In addition to correctness another important characteristi of a useful algorithm is its time and memory consumption.
+- In addition to correctness another important characteristic of a useful algorithm is its time and memory consumption.
 - Time and memory are both valuable resources and there are important differences in how we can use them.

 ```